Q. How does your Wool Sleeping Bag and Sleeping Felt compare with down and synthetic fill bags?

 Yes.
 The Sleeping Felt is about the average temp. rating for a through hike on the A.T.
 It is very well suited to the moist, wet conditions found in that climate.

 You can extend the range of the current 40 degree rating by wearing more layers of clothing while sleeping.
 You can also buy a Naked Felt (felt alone without the backing) which adds 2 more pounds of weight to take you down to 5 degrees.
 (For a total of about 5.5 lbs).
 Note: To bring this bag to its maximum temperature ability, use the ‘Breathing-inside-the-bag-technique’.

 What is the Breathing-Inside-the-Bag-Technique?

-Crawl into the bag, usually while side sleeping when you don’t need as much length, and pull the top down over your head so you are completely covered by your Felt or Bag.
+Crawl into the bag.
+When back sleeping do this by pulling the knees up.
+When side sleeping just scoot down into the bag and pull the top down over your head so you are completely covered by your Felt or Bag.
 Your breath will warm the bag eventually to 10 degrees warmer than you were before.
-In the Felt it may take 30 minutes or more to achieve this temperature.
+It does this because you are conserving the heat you would normally loose from your breathing.
+Your body doesn’t need to constantly warm the air because the air is already warm.
+It is not an instant effect.
+It may take 30 minutes or more to achieve this temperature.

 Advantages (in cold weather where this applies):

 1—Besides keeping you warmer, your body does not need to heat the air you are breathing in (as much).
 This preserves cellular energy so your body can use that energy to keep you warmer.

 2—You are getting more efficiency out of the weight you are carrying, using every available resource to make it extend it’s maximum range.